 - Hard drive / SD cards – Bring enough SD cards or have a hard drive to dump your photos on.

-- Solar charging power bank – Charge your phone or anything else using a USB anywhere.
+- Solar charging power bank – Charge your phone, or anything else using a USB, anywhere.

 - Universal adaptor – Yep you’ll need this.
 And this one is quality and won’t break on day 2.
+So feel free to go super cheap and then run around a foreign country trying to find another crappy one to get you by… Been there done that.
+Or just get a good one from day 1.

 - Unlocked iPhone – Whatever phone you have, make sure it’s unlocked if you plan to get a SIM card.